pivaps/EffectiveTMatrix.jl/README.md

 where $k$ is the background wavenumber and  $(r,\theta)$ are the polar coordinates of $\mathbf r$, ie $\mathbf r = (r\cos \theta,r\sin\theta)$, $\mathrm J_n$ and $\mathrm H_n$ are respectively the Bessel function of order zero and the Hankel function.

-We consider the scattering from a set of $J$ cylinders confined in a circular area of radius $R$.
+We consider the scattering from a set of $J$ cylinders, referred to as particles, confined in a circular area of radius $R$.
 The  incident field $u_i$ can be decomposed in modes:

 $$
 \tag{2}
 u_i(\mathbf r) =  \sum_{n=-\infty}^{+\infty}g_n\mathrm V_n(k\mathbf r),\quad g_n\in\mathbb{C}.
 $$

-Then the averaged scattered field $\langle u_s\rangle$ (over all possible configurations of the $J$ cylinders confined in the disc of radius $R$) can be written
+Then the averaged scattered field $\langle u_s\rangle$ (over all possible configurations of the $J$ particles confined in the disc of radius $R$) can be written

 $$
 \tag{3}